SINR-Group/VQA-Deep-Learning/README.md

 - We used video samples of 30 seconds each to train the model.
 - We first extract individual frames of the video from each video sample and create a numpy array out frames.
 - We create numpy array of MOS (i.e, video quality mean opinion score collected from users) that is corresponding to each sample.
-- We feed these frames of a video sample to CNNs followed by a series of LSTMs.
+- We feed these frames of a video sample to CNNs followed by a series of Time Distributed LSTM.
 - Finally, a softmax is used to classify the video sample quality.

 Prerequisites